 D and C Side-Effects & Risks

-- In case a patient is administered general anaesthesia, he may feel a bit disoriented after getting back to his senses.
+- In case a patient is administered general anaesthesia, she may feel a bit disoriented after getting back to her senses.

 - The patient may experience cramping for the next few days after undergoing a D and C surgery.
 This is due to the uterus being scraped and suction applied to pull out the tissues and the uterine contents.